vinayakj02/Discord-Dictionary-Bot/README.md

 ## Features
 * Get the definition of the any word in the english dictionary.
-* Get other details about the word like synonyms , examples , phonetics and part of speech.
+* Get other details about the word like phonetics and part of speech.
+* Get examples in which the word is used.
+* Get synonyms and antonyms.
 * Get the closest gif of the word .
 * Get to know about the origin of the word.
 * Get the pronunciation to the word.
 * Bot can also generate random words.
-* The bot also support general Q&A .
+* Ask the bot any question !

 ## How to use
 * Invite the bot to the server , using this [link](https://discord.com/api/oauth2/authorize?client_id=910594616502390825&permissions=8&scope=bot).